-Refill is an award-winning campaign to prevent plastic pollution at source by making it easier to reuse and refill your bottle instead of buying a new one.
+Refill Cymru is an award-winning campaign to prevent plastic pollution at source by making it easier to reuse and refill your bottle instead of buying a new one.
+The scheme has full support of the Welsh Government and water companies Dwr Cymru and Hafren Dyfrdwy.